Datdo5758/film-web/README.md

 # film-web
-- Sever cho một web phim
+- Server for a movie website
-- sử dụng expressJs của nodeJs
+- uses nodeJs expressJs
-- có các chức năng: tạo api để truyền dữ liệu các loại phim cho frontend.
-Có thể xem trailer, tìm kiếm phim theo từ khoá.
-Lọc phim theo thể loại.
+# Main functions:
+- create an API to transmit movie data to the frontend.
+- You can watch trailers and search for movies by keywords.
+- Filter movies by genre.
-**Truy cập Dự Án**: film-web-ass2.web.app
+# Truy cập Dự Án:
+film-web-ass2.web.app